Eva Longoria Is Passionate About Politics, But Draws The Line At Ever Running For Office

 Hillary Clinton’s political agenda was more about positive social messages and promises, and this struck a chord with the actress who has a very positive outlook on life.

 Despite her passion for the political movement, Eva Longoria draws the line at ever running for politics herself.
-According to the Huffington Post, Longoria explained to Latina magazine that she doesn’t have thick enough skin ever to run for politics.
+According to the Huffington Post, Longoria explained to Latina magazine that she doesn’t have thick enough skin to ever run for politics.

 “Politics is so much meaner than Hollywood.
 I mean, you need thick skin for it!”